J-Egeberg/Exercises/README.md

 ### When and why we use Threads in programs?

-### Explain about the Race Condition problem and ways to solve it in java
+### Explain about the Race Condition problem and ways to solve it in java?

-### Explain how we can write reusable non-blocking java Controls using Threads
+### Explain how we can write reusable non-blocking java Controls using Threads?

-### Explain about deadlocks, how to detect them and ways to solve the Deadlock problem
+### Explain about deadlocks, how to detect them and ways to solve the Deadlock problem?